smaurice101/readthedocs/docs/source/tmllogs.rst

 Log Example
 -----------

 Here is an example of logs from a TML Solution.
+GREEN items indicate Success, RED items indicate Errors.

 .. figure:: viperlogs.png